broadinstitute/wfl/docs/md/staged-api-usage.md

 ### Workload Response Format

-Many of the API endpoints return COVID workloads in their responses.
+Many of the API endpoints return staged workloads in their responses.

 An example workload response at the time of this writing is formatted thusly: